Lyon Auvergne-rhone-alpes, France Travel Guide

 Lyon transforms after dark, with many landmarks beautifully illuminated, setting an enchanting ambiance for evening strolls and activities.

-During early December, the city hosts the spectacular Festival of Lights, transforming buildings and public spaces with stunning light installations.
+During the Beginning of december, the city hosts the spectacular Feast of Lights, transforming buildings and public spaces with stunning light installations.

-Walk along the brightly lit riverbanks of the Rhône and Saône, or via the charming streets of Vieux Lyon, which feel notably atmospheric at night.
+Walk along the brightly lit riverbanks of the Rhône and Saône, or through the charming streets of Vieux Lyon, which feel notably atmospheric at night.

-Enjoy evening dining at a traditional bouchon, or explore the lively bar districts in Presqu'île and Croix-Rousse for drinks and entertainment.
+Enjoy evening dining at a traditional bouchon, or explore the lively bar districts in Presqu'île and Croix-Rousse to have drinks and entertainment.

 Le Transbordeur for major concerts, and Ninkasi Gerland/Kao for diverse live music.
 Many smaller bars also host local music groups.